-Encourage the development and adoption of high-quality coursework in non-math and ELA subjects: Because many schools prioritized ELA and math instruction during the 2020-21 school years, schools must now find ways to accelerate learning in areas outside of the core subjects (ELA, math, science and social studies) or by presenting content in the core subjects in ways which increase relevance and engagement for students and leads to improved learning outcomes.
+Encourage the development and adoption of high-quality coursework in non-math and ELA subjects:

+Because many schools prioritized ELA and math instruction during the 2020-21 school years, schools must now find ways to accelerate learning in areas outside of the core subjects (ELA, math, science and social studies) or by presenting content in the core subjects in ways which increase relevance and engagement for students and leads to improved learning outcomes.
 Students who are low-income, historically disadvantaged, English learners, experiencing homelessness, and/or have disabilities need equitable access to enrichment, project-based learning, and rigorous content (TNTP, 2018; Hertzog, 2005).
 OSSE will provide grants to encourage the development and adoption of high-quality coursework in subjects such as arts, STEM, social studies, SEL, high school electives, project-based learning, and museum education.

 Make targeted investments to support accelerated learning for English learners: The COVID-19 pandemic revealed substantial inequities in English learners' educational access and opportunity, described in detail in CCSSO's state leader guidance.
-OSSE has planned supports for LEAs to prioritize English learners.
+OSSE is using ESSER learning loss set-aside funds to support LEAs to prioritize English learners.
 Given the newly updated WIDA English Language Development (ELD) standards framework, used by DC as the state ELD standards, we need to assess LEA's current implementation strengths and weaknesses, and then provide tailored consultative supports to LEAs to help them improve their programs.
-In addition, the majority of DC students will lack two consecutive years of summative English learners are moving forward in developing proficiency in English, and seek valid, reliable, WIDA aligned assessments to conduct interim assessments during the school year in order to monitor students' progress and adjust instruction accordingly.
-OSSE will provide LEAs an English proficiency benchmark assessment to LEAs, in order to increase data-driven instruction and help educators to move students forward towards their language goals and timely exit from English learner status.
+In addition, the majority of DC students will lack two consecutive years of summative English proficiency test data due to school closures and distance learning.
+LEAs need to ensure that English learners are moving forward in developing proficiency in English, and seek valid, reliable, WIDA aligned assessments to conduct interim assessments during the school year in order to monitor students' progress and adjust instruction accordingly.
+OSSE will provide an English proficiency benchmark assessment to LEAs, in order to increase data-driven instruction and help educators to move students forward towards their language goals and timely exit from English learner status.